 This is due to your position having to be made redundant, and in no way reflects your performance in your job, which has been entirely satisfactory/excellent.

-(Optionally, if applicable, outline or explain the organizational or trading circumstances which have led to the redundancy.)
+(Optionally, if applicable, outline or explain the organisational or trading circumstances which have led to the redundancy.)

 As stated at our meeting (and agreed with whatever body is relevant) the terms of your redundancy are as follows: